nghtm/awsome-distributed-training/3.test_cases/5.param-benchmark/README.md

 > **Note**: the number of nodes used for the job is defined via the command line with the option and argument `-N 2`.
 An alternative is to set it in the `sbatch` file as the directive `#SBATCH -N 2`.

-You will see NCCL performance in logs, refer to [NCCL-tests](https://github.com/NVIDIA/nccl-tests/blob/master/doc/PERFORMANCE.md) documentation to understand the difference between AlbBW and BusBw.
-Review [documentation](https://github.com/facebookresearch/param/tree/6236487e8969838822b52298c2a2318f6ac47bbd/train/comms/pt) for other CLI parameters and other benchmarks in the [Param repository repository](https://github.com/facebookresearch/param/tree/6236487e8969838822b52298c2a2318f6ac47bbd) for more communication and computation tests.
+You will see NCCL test outputs in the logs (in your local directory), refer to [NCCL-tests](https://github.com/NVIDIA/nccl-tests/blob/master/doc/PERFORMANCE.md) documentation to understand the difference between `AlbBW` and `BusBw`.
+Review the Param [documentation](https://github.com/facebookresearch/param/tree/6236487e8969838822b52298c2a2318f6ac47bbd/train/comms/pt) for other CLI parameters and other benchmarks in the [repository](https://github.com/facebookresearch/param/tree/6236487e8969838822b52298c2a2318f6ac47bbd) for more communication and computation tests (example [here](https://github.com/facebookresearch/param/blob/6236487e8969838822b52298c2a2318f6ac47bbd/train/compute/pt/README.md) or [here](https://github.com/facebookresearch/param/tree/6236487e8969838822b52298c2a2318f6ac47bbd/train/comms/pt)).